 The person tasked with overseeing the mentoring program should check in with each participant a few weeks after they're paired up to make sure the relationship is going smoothly.

-The benefits of mentoring go beyond onboarding new employees.
-Mentoring relationships can result in:
+The benefits of mentoring go beyond welcoming new staff members.
+Mentoring relationships can result in the following:

 - Increased knowledge transfer